juanpicado/verdaccio.github.io/index.md

 ## Easy to Install

-One single command to install that creates
+One single command to install the application

 ```sh
 $> npm install --global verdaccio